zuozhenggh/learning-library/data-management-library/autonomous-database/autonomous-data-warehouse/LabGuide3.md

 #### **STEP 8: Creating an Object Store Auth Token**

 To load data from the Oracle Cloud Infrastructure(OCI) Object Storage you will need an OCI user with the appropriate privileges to read data (or upload) data to the Object Store.
-The communication between the database and the object store relies on the Swift protocol and the OCI user Auth Token.
+The communication between the database and the object store relies on the native URI, and the OCI user Auth Token.

 -   Go back to the **Autonomous Data Warehouse Console** in your browser.
 From the pull-out menu on the top left, under **Identity**, click **Users**.